Overview

 Applications

-Bioretention Soils are often installed in depths ranging from 12-48″.
-The deeper medias are often installed in lifts that are lightly compacted.
-The best way to install Bioretention Soil when site conditions allow is to use an excavator from outside the basin a telebelt or slinger truck.
+Bio-Retention Soils are often installed in depths ranging from 12-48″.
+In basins with deeper depths the soil should be installed in 12” lifts with each lift lightly compacted.
+The best way to install Bio-Retention Soil when site conditions allow, is to use an excavator from outside the basin, a telebelt or slinger truck.
+Track skid steers can also be used if other methods are not available.